cjd/adebenham-web/content/posts/peggy-2-multi-game-sketch-v0-1.md

 [![Snake](/wp-content/uploads/2010/02/snake.jpg)](/wp-content/uploads/2010/02/snake.jpg)[![Level select](/wp-content/uploads/2010/02/level_select.jpg)](/wp-content/uploads/2010/02/level_select.jpg)

-When the game first starts you can choose which level to start at.Â  There are four different boards available - these boards are re-used in a loop just at a higher speed for later levels.
+When the game first starts you can choose which level to start at.
+There are four different boards available - these boards are re-used in a loop just at a higher speed for later levels.

 Eat the 'apples' to get points, don't hit yourself or walls